igorjacauna/reactmos/docs/content/index.md

 REACT MOduleS - React SPA with modules

 #description
-**Reactmos is a lightweight framework for building modular React SPAs, making them more manageable and easier to maintain.**
+**Reactmos is a lightweight framework for building modular React SPAs, making them more manageable and easier to maintain.
+You can run each module individually and independently.**

 #links
   :::u-button